PEXANE2/azure-docs.tr-tr/articles/iot-pnp/quickstart-connect-pnp-device-solution-node.md

     const commandArgument = '<For the environmental sensor, this value does not matter.
 Any string will do.>';
     ```

-1. _Servis_ terminaline git.
+1. _Hizmet_ terminali ' ne gidin.
 Komutu çağırmak için örneği çalıştırmak için aşağıdaki komutu kullanın:

     ```cmd/sh
     node invoke_command.js
     ```

-1. _Servis_ terminalindeki çıktı aşağıdaki onayı göstermelidir:
+1. _Hizmet_ terminalinde çıktı aşağıdaki onayı göstermelidir:

     ```cmd/sh
     invoking command blink on interface instanceenvironmentalSensor for device <device ID>...